Fix 2101: Detection Error on Storage Device on Windows 10/11

 Fix #2: Reset the CMOS battery

-This fix is a bit technical, so you may need help from an expert in doing this.
+This fix requires a certain level of technical knowledge.
+If you’re not comfortable performing it yourself, consider seeking help from a professional.
 To reset the CMOS battery of your device, do the following:

 1. Switch off your PC.
 And then, disconnect it from the power source.